amyers2/recipes/10 Food/White Rice.md

 2. Strain ½ cup of rice at a time, wash with water, drain excess water, and pour into pan.
     1. Do this twice.
 3. Add water and salt.
-4. Add maybe a tsp of avocado oil.
+4. (Optional) Add maybe a tsp of avocado oil.
 5. Turn heat to med-high.
 6. Occasionally stir until rice starts to boil.
 7. Immediately cover the pan and turn the heat to low.